Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-tea-colony/chapter-1.md

 "Pardon?" his vice-general said.

 "We are nothing more than _simple messengers_.
-But if the Frambozi reject our message, we return her and chase the other prey."
+But if the Frambozi reject our message, we return here and chase the other prey."

 His soldiers studied the buffaloes with suspicion.
 They probably saw a future in which the natives stole their weapons and left.
 Filthy Elwari, not to be trusted.
-But Wasserbox was their leader, and his family had a long history of friendschip with the Elwari, so they did as he asked.
+But Wasserbox was their leader, and his family had a long history of friendship with the Elwari, so they did as he asked.

 They walked further into the darkness.
 And indeed, not half an hour later a Frambozi patrol intercepted them.
 A large group of otters with a few marmots.
 Their clothes were actually made for the cold winter weather in the north of Elwar.
 Wasserbox still hoped he'd be assigned in the south one day, near the warm tropical islands.